amandeepjutla/choice/README.md

 Run `python choice.py` at the command line.
 The game's written for Python 2.x and it requires the `curses` module, which is present under OS X and Linux.
 An unofficial version of `curses` for Windows seems to be available [here](http://www.lfd.uci.edu/~gohlke/pythonlibs/#curses) and might even work.

 #### Copyright
-*Choice* is copyright 2015 Amandeep Jutla and is distributed under the MIT License.
+*Choice* is (c) 2015 Amandeep Jutla and is distributed under the MIT License.